xsmih55/arc/README.md

-Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs
+Add https://youtu.be/R42s2zFtNIY to hub/datasets.md and CoreML image fix (#8085)